-You can set up a Wired Test Port connection (called the "Wired Port" in app settings) by running an Auto Test Wired profile.
+You can set up a Wired Test Port connection (called the "Wired Port" in app settings) for either the top RJ-45 Ethernet port or the top Fiber port by running an Auto Test Wired profile.

-NOTE: If both the fiber and top copper ports are connected to an active network, the LRAT uses the fiber link as the "Wired Port" for testing.
+NOTE: If both the fiber and top copper ports are connected to an active network, the LinkRunner uses the fiber link as the "Wired Port" for testing.